jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-song-count.md

 </div>

 ### SequentialPlayCounter.java
-SequentialPlayCounter.java operates in much the same way that SongPlayCounter.java operated, but requires a more complex key structure to store both the song played and the song it followed.
+SequentialPlayCounter.java operates in much the same way that SongPlayCounter.java does, but is requires a more complex key structure to store both the song played and the song that followed.
-The easiest way to define this complex key is using [Avro](linktosomething).
+The easiest way work with complex keys in Kiji is to use [Avro](linktosomething).
-We define a SongBiGram as a pair of songs played sequentially by a single user.
+We define a SongBiGram, that will serve as our key, as a pair of songs played sequentially by a single user.

 {% highlight js %}
   /** Song play bigram. */
   record SongBiGram {